Mprinciple/SDU_Softengineering/README.md

 # SDU_Software_Engineering
-record the code process
+Record the code process

-this project coded by xpy,lcl,hyz,yz
+This project coded by xpy,lcl,hyz,yz